-Tensions mount over key policy issues in wake of the pandemic
+Tensions mount over key issues in wake of the pandemic.

 Though the Trump administration has viewed China as a “strategic adversary” throughout its tenure, its party now sees “tough on China” rhetoric as a key strategy to keep voters committed to the president.
 Consequently, investors are now reconsidering the security of the phase I trade deal—and wondering what other regulations could come next.